 Tips

 - Salt – Use a salt that’s finely ground, and not coarse.
 This will make it much easier to stir into water when making brine.
-Use a good quality sea salt or Himalayan salt.
+Use a good quality sea salt, or Himalayan salt.
+You can use kosher salt too if you prefer.What role do beneficial bacteria play in sauerkraut fermentation?

-- Avoiding mould – Make sure your glass jar is thoroughly cleaned before beginning, to avoid unwanted bacteria.
+- Avoiding mould – Make sure your glass jar is thoroughly cleaned before beginning, to avoid bad bacteria.

 - Red or white cabbage for sauerkraut – If you’re wondering what the best cabbage for sauerkraut is, it’s really a matter of preference.
 White cabbage is traditionally used, but personally I prefer the taste of red, and I find it contains more nutrients.